 Website and/or Calendar Links

-The lab is equipped with 12 MakerBot Replicator 2 desktop 3D printers, 3D design software, and 3D scanning devices.
-In addition to providing access to these tools, they also conduct training on a variety of aspects of 3D printing, including 3D design, scanning, and manufacturing.
-Their students range from undergraduates to business executives.
-In addition, they provide custom 3D design and prototyping services.
+Our lab is equipped with 20 Ultimaker desktop 3D printers, 3D design software, and 3D scanning devices.
+In addition to providing access to these tools, we also conduct training on a variety of aspects of 3D printing, including 3D design, scanning, and manufacturing.
+We promote digital making in other forms as well, by bringing together open hardware (arduinos) and 3D printing, to create products that have computing embedded in them.
+Our students range from undergraduates to business executives.
+In addition, we provide custom 3D design and prototyping services.

 Our Lab is located in Room 3030 of the Business Instructional Facility at the College of Business, University of Illinois at Urbana-Champaign.
 We are open approximately 30 hours per week (please see our Lab hours for our current schedule).
 We enjoy hosting visitors, so if you find yourself on our campus, please stop by!